Back to School Joy for Mom and Kids

 5. Choose teachers and mentors that you look up to and have an impressive record of success and knowledge in the field you are exploring.
 If you don’t have money to invest in educational courses, glean as much as you can from them through their books, blog posts, podcasts or other free resources that they offer.

 6. Apply the knowledge as soon as you can.
-“Wisdom is knowledge applied.” -Beth Moore As become more wise, your influence and service will widen.
+“Wisdom is knowledge applied.” -Beth Moore As you become more wise, your influence and service will widen.

 Back to School for the Kids